Ninja DUO Blender Review

 Differences Between Sizes And Variants

-The Ninja DUO comes in three variants that have different combinations of additional features.
-We tested one version of the IV107 variant, which comes fully loaded and has two 20 oz beakers included.
-However, the IV107 normally only comes with only one 20 oz beaker.
+The Ninja DUO comes in three variants with different combinations of additional features.
+We tested one version of the IV107 variant, which comes fully loaded and includes two 20 oz beakers.
+The IV107 normally only comes with one 20 oz beaker, but we expect it to perform similarly.

 Ninja DUO IV107 (2 beakers included) NINJA DUO IV107 Ninja DUO BL641C